 - Shave in the shower or immediately after a shower.
 You want your skin warm and clean because it will make for a smoother shave.

 - Create a thin lather, visible as a light coat covering your skin.
-You want to do this quickly so that it locks in moisture before moving onto the next step.
+You want to do this quickly so that it locks in moisture before moving to the next step.

 - Once the first coat is layered on, add a thicker layer to protect your skin and make the shaving process easier.

 - Begin to shave.
-If using a safety razor as you hopefully are, be sure to use light strokes and let the weight of the razor head do all the work.
+Be sure to use light strokes and let the weight of the razor head do all the work.
 For faces and pubic regions, shave with the grain of the hair—this way you won’t get razor burn or nicks.

 - Keep skin wet the entire time and rinse your razor regularly.
-At the end of your shave, clean the brush and razor and dry thoroughly.
+You’ll want to learn how to clean a safety razor properly at the end of your shave.

-For a longer life, you never want to store it wet and you don’t want it to be covered with hair or other residues.
+For a longer life, don’t store it wet or leave it covered with hair or other residues.

-After you’ve removed any particles or hair, you’ll want to dry the bar before returning it to its container.
-Otherwise, it might get mushy.
+After you’ve removed any particles or hair, dry the bar before returning it to its container to prevent it from getting mushy.

 In fact, it’s small changes like this (and these other 50 zero waste tips) that can have a significant impact.

-The situation with our quickly warming planet may be getting hairy, but together we can cool it off.
-So if you know anyone still stuck on the shaving cream or (gasp!) disposable razors, share this article with them.
+If you know anyone still stuck on shaving gel, aerosol shaving foam, or (gasp!) disposable razors, share this article with them.